NewSpring/Holtzman/README.md

 the name by which the token is referred to in API requests to Rock
 * Rock.token - A string with the value from the settings.json representing
 the token by which API requests to Rock can authenticate
-* Rock.refreshUserLogins() - A function that queries Rock for userlogins at api/UserLogin and upserts users based on the result.
+* Rock.users.refresh() - A function that queries Rock for userlogins at api/UserLogin and upserts users based on the result.
 This is run at Meteor startup.
 * Rock.apiRequest(method, resource, callback) - A function that makes an API